sourcegraph/handbook/content/departments/product-engineering/process/cross-org-team-collab.md

 ## Contributions from the public

-We're an open core company, so we can also get code, ideas, and bugs from outside parties.
+We're an open core company, so we can also get code, ideas, and bug reports from outside parties.
 The same guidance applies for their contributions as well.